blafr103/pico-numpad/README.md

 LibreHardwareMonitor's JSON endpoint, selects sensors by hardware prefix and display name (numeric sensor indices shift between LHM versions), and sends each page row as a finished 16-character line.
-The Pico renders these verbatim — apart from substituting `*` with the LCD's degree symbol — so adding or reworking a stat page is a host-only change.
+The Pico renders these verbatim, apart from substituting `*` with the LCD's degree symbol, so adding or reworking a stat page is a host-only change.
 Missing sensors render as `--`; the sensor names target this machine's hardware and need adjusting for others.